Developing Ionic application with Clojurescript - To-do App

 cd iotodo

-For a full list of options and how to use it, please check re-frame-template project documentation.
+For a full list of options and how to use it, please check the re-frame-template project documentation.

 5. Add Ionic

-After verifying everything works, including the hot reload, let's add Ionic and some related packages.
+After verifying that everything works, including hot reload, let's add Ionic and some related packages.

 npm install @ionic/react